build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 #### <b>Project </b>
 Next, we create a new Project inside the space.
 We can have multiple projects inside a space.

-To create a project click on the `Create Project` button, select `Start from scratch`, and give your project a name - we will use `CloudFormationCodeCatalyst` `ThreeTierApp`
+To create a project click on the `Create Project` button, select `Start from scratch`, and give your project a name - we will use `ThreeTierApp`

 ![CodeCatalyst Create Project dialog](images/cc_create_project.png)
 </br>

 #### <b>Repository</b>
 Now we create a new repository for our code - in our case the CloudFormation template and other resources.
 Click `Code` in the left-side navigation menu, then select `Source repositories`, `Add repository` and choose `Create repository`.
-Set a repository name ( we will use `3-tier-app` in this tutorial), add a description and any files for the .gitignore file :
+Set a repository name ( we will use `3-tier-app` in this tutorial), add a description and `none` for the .gitignore file :

 ![CodeCatalyst Create Repository dialog](images/cc_create_repository.png)
 </br>

 #### <b>Environment </b>
 Lastly, we need to setup the AWS environment where our CloudFormation stack will be deployed by automated workflows.
+This is my non-production environment where my sample CloudFormation template will be deployed.

 From the left navigation panel, select `CI/CD`, `Environments` and click on `Create Environment`.
 In the Environment details enter following :
 - Environment name : `PreProdEnv`
 - Environment type : `Non-production`